thorerismann/hdbot/README.md

-preprocess.pynb - cleans up data and prepares for use 2020_descriptive.ipynb - primary analysis of the data words_2020.ipynb - file where the report is constructed and published
+preprocess.pynb - cleans up data and prepares for use 2020_descriptive.ipynb - primary analysis of the data words_2020.ipynb - file where the report is constructed and published trials.pynb - data testing, draft file, where code is prepared before input into 2020_descriptive.pynb

 pictures folder
 flowers subfolder - contains the pictures of individual flowers in final consideration for inclusion in the report